 - Day 3 Labs – Day 3 labs are performed prior to participation in an IVF cycle to determine how responsive the ovaries may be to stimulation and the quality of the eggs that might be produced.
 This baseline blood work, which must be done on either day 2 or day 3 of a woman’s menstrual cycle, evaluates levels of three hormones: serum estradiol (E2), follicle stimulating hormone (FSH), and luteinizing hormone (LH).
 Note: The first day of menstrual cycle flow is considered day 1.

-- Clomid Challenge Test – Women age 34 or older who have high follicle stimulating hormone levels (14 or greater) may need to take a clomid challenge test to confirm if egg quality is diminishing.
+- Clomid Challenge Test – Women age 34 or older who have high follicle-stimulating hormone levels (14 or greater) may need to take a clomid challenge test to confirm if egg quality is diminishing.
 This test can also be used to confirm diminishing egg quality in younger women whose FSH levels are elevated in day 3 labs.
-Blood is drawn on day 3 of menstruation, 100mg of clomiphene citrate (clomid) is taken orally on each of days 5 through 9, and blood is drawn again on day 10 to determine how the ovaries responded.
+Blood is drawn on day 3 of menstruation, 100mg of clomiphene citrate (Clomid) is taken orally on each of days 5 through 9, and blood is drawn again on day 10 to determine how the ovaries responded.

 Fertility Testing for Men

 - Semen Analysis – The most common diagnostic fertility testing procedure for men, a semen analysis is a two-part test that helps determine the number and quality of sperm present.
-The first analysis reveals how many sperm are present, how many are moving, and how fast they are moving.
+The first analysis reveals how many sperms are present, how many are moving, and how fast they are moving.
 The second portion of the test, called strict morphology, determines the percentage of sperm that are shaped normally.
 Additional tests may be ordered if results indicate male-factor fertility issues.

 Sperm Extraction Procedures